Let's talk about FunctionGemma

 The key specs from the model card:

-Google provides two demo use cases: Tiny Garden (a voice-controlled gardening game) and Mobile Actions (translating commands like “turn on the flashlight” into system API calls).
+Google provides two demo use cases for mobile: Tiny Garden (a voice-controlled gardening game) and Mobile Actions (translating commands like “turn on the flashlight” into system API calls).
 Both ship with fine-tuning recipes.

 The model is explicitly not intended for zero-shot use.
 Google’s own documentation says: you need to fine-tune for your specific task.
 That 58% → 85% jump after fine-tuning isn’t optional — it’s the whole point.